Argyll and Bute: History

-The two Buteshire districts together corresponded to the whole Isle of Bute.
-The rest of Buteshire, being the Isle of Arran and The Cumbraes went to Cunninghame district.
+The two County of Bute districts together corresponded to the whole Isle of Bute.
+The rest of the County of Bute, being the Isle of Arran and the Cumbraes, went to Cunninghame district.
 The Ardnamurchan district from Argyll went to the Lochaber district of Highland.
 The new district was made a single Argyll and Bute lieutenancy area.

-Local government was reformed again in 1996 under the Local Government etc. (Scotland) Act 1994, which abolished the regions and districts which had been created in 1975, replacing them with unitary council areas.
-Argyll and Bute became one of the new council areas, but had its territory enlarged to include the town of Helensburgh and surrounding rural areas which had been in the Dumbarton district prior to 1996, and had formed part of the county of Dunbartonshire prior to 1975.
+Local government was reformed again in 1996 under the Local Government etc. (Scotland) Act 1994, which abolished the regions and districts created in 1975, replacing them with unitary council areas.
+Argyll and Bute became one of the new council areas, but had its territory enlarged to include the town of Helensburgh and surrounding rural areas, which had been in the Dumbarton district prior to 1996, and had formed part of the county of Dunbartonshire prior to 1975.
 The Helensburgh area had voted in a referendum in 1994 to join Argyll and Bute rather than stay with Dumbarton.